 The French Department at Manhattanville College encourages the study of the French language, since learning a language opens windows to different cultures and ways of thinking.

-The Department offers you an opportunity to major or minor in French, or just to improve or brush up on your language skills.
-You can choose from an array of courses in language, literature, society, and cinema of France and the French-speaking world.
-You can combine your study of French with other disciplines such as International Studies, International Business, Law, Economics, Music, Film and Art History.
+The Department aims to develop the four skills of reading, writing, listening and speaking French within the classroom and through the study abroad program in France.
+Students can choose to major or minor in French, or just take French to improve or brush up on their French-language skills.
+Students can choose from an array of courses in the language, literature, and culture of France and the French-speaking world.
+They can combine their study of French with other disciplines such as International Studies, International Business, Law, Economics, Music, Film and Art History.

 Please click on the link below to read about how fluency in a foreign language is one of the hottest jobs skills in today's workplace:

-Learning Objectives for French majors
+Student Learning Goals for French Majors

-- Demonstrate the ability to read, write, listen, and speak at the advanced level according to American Council on the Teaching of Foreign Languages (ACTFL) Proficiency Guidelines.
+1. Students must demonstrate the ability to read, write, listen, and speak at the advanced level according to American Council on the Teaching of Foreign Languages (ACTFL) Proficiency Guidelines.

-Demonstrate information literacy skills with the Internet and other multimedia in French.
+6. Students must demonstrate information literacy skills with the Internet and other multimedia in French.